Nysa44/Dubizzle-ai-Nysa/README.md

 42 passed, 1 warning
 ```

+The test suite currently completes successfully with **42 passing tests**.

-The warning is a dependency deprecation warning from the test environment and does not indicate a failing test.
+A Starlette/httpx deprecation warning may appear depending on the installed dependency versions.
+This warning does not indicate a failing test.

-The tests cover areas including:

-- Excel inventory loading
-- Inventory retrieval
-- Vehicle attribute extraction
-- Price extraction
-- Mileage extraction
-- Listing-specific follow-up questions
-- Cheapest/most-expensive queries
-- Intent routing
-- Guardrails
-- Session behaviour
-- Long-term memory
-- API behaviour

 ---

-# Lead Verification
+# Verifying Saved Leads

-Confirmed leads can be inspected from PowerShell using:
+After completing a confirmed lead flow, the generated lead records can be inspected from PowerShell:

 ```powershell
 Import-Csv .\data\leads.csv | Format-Table -AutoSize